Fort Ripley (Minnesota fort): Minnesota's War 1862-66

 When hostilities broke at Fort Ridgely the commander of Fort Ripley was Captain Francis Hall, Company B 5th Minnesota, who was home on leave.
 The commanding officer at Fort Ridgely had requested assistance at the upper reservation.
 1st Lt.
 Timothy J. Sheehan and 50 men of C Company had gone to the Upper Sioux Agency leaving a small garrison at Ripley under Lt.
 Frank B. Fobes.
 Sheehan had with him two of Ripley's four 12 pound howitzers.
-His troop arrived the first week of August at the Upper Sioux Agency and were quickly dispatched to bring in Inkpaduta.
+His troop arrived the first week of August at the Upper Sioux Agency and were quickly dispatched to bring in the renegade Chief Inkpaduta.

 They were unsuccessful in locating him and returned to the Agency.
 There, after a heated exchange, Sheehan had got the indian agent Galbraith to give out food to nearly 4,000 Sisseton and Whapeton.
 Thinking the task was completed the Fort Ripley men departed for their own post.
-A messenger caught up with them near Glencoe informing them of an ongoing attack at the Lower Sioux Agency.
-They walked all night returning to Fort Ridgely to learn the post commander Capt.
-Marsh was dead.
+There they were supposed to become the escort of a treaty commission to Georgetown on the Red river trail.
+The Red lake and Pembina Chippewa were waiting.
+A messenger caught up with them near Glencoe informing them of the attack at the Lower Sioux Agency and Redwood Ferry ambush.
+They double timed through the night to Fort Ridgely learning the post commander, Capt.
+Marsh, was dead.
 1st Lt.
 Sheehan took command by rank and is credited with leading the Fort's defense.
-Meanwhile at Fort Ripley indian agent Lucius C. Walker had requested Lt.
-Forbes to arrest Chief Hole-in-the-Day fearing he would attack, when he had fled.
-Upon his return Capt.
-Hall declared martial law in the region and suggested settlers evacuate to Fort Ridgely.
+Meanwhile, at Fort Ripley, indian agent Lucius C. Walker had requested Lt.
+Forbes arrest Chief Hole-in-the-Day fearing he would attack.
+Hole-in-the-Day had departed shrewdly anticipating Walker.
+Upon his return to Ripley Capt.
+Hall declared martial law in the region and suggested settlers to evacuate.
 Three companies of militia joined the fort, one from St. Cloud, Stillwater, and Olmstead County.